-The book was said not to have been published until recently, 70 years past its writing, because of it’s “controversial nature.”
-The alleged controversy is that schools and the church teach fear, e.g. fear of Hell or judgment to both children and adults, and this fear moves them into “drifting.”
+The book was said not to have been published until recently, 70 years past its writing, because of its “controversial nature.”
+The alleged controversy is that schools and the church teach fear, e.g., fear of Hell or judgment, to both children and adults, and this fear moves them into “drifting.”

 But “Outwitting the Devil is not, nor would it have been so controversial because of its challenges to church doctrines, for example of “fearing God” or judgment, but because it is heretical in Hill’s doctrine of salvation.
 Hill and his “devil” state that only “drifters” are headed to Hell, and only “non-drifers” or those who focused individuals that “think for themselves” and have a major definite purpose are headed toward salvation.

 The Bible states that those who put their faith in Jesus Christ are saved.
-Now perhaps that means their major definite purpose is to serve God and become more like Christ, and to not drift from Him, but Hill seems to think any definite purpose will do.
+Now perhaps that means their major definite purpose is to serve God and become more like Christ and not drift from Him, but Hill seems to think any definite purpose will do.
 But certainly, there are very focused, high-achieving millionaires who are not saved.
 So on this all-important eternal issue, the book might be better titled, “Outwitting Napoleon Hill” (and his readers).

 1) Drifters (98% of people) (many may be unsaved)

 2) Major Definite Purpose of Serving Self (unsaved)

 3) Major Definite Purpose of Serving God (saved)